-- (\) Business lines envisaged by the data collection of the Bank of Italy/EBA. - (\\) The item also includes fringe benefits. - (\\\) The 2021 variable component is calculated based on: i) the Balanced scorecard (BSC) system, with application of the deferral mechanism, where applicable, and ii) several bonuses/agreements/one-off payments. - (1) Information relating to Mr. Mossa, who holds the position of Chief Executive Officer and General Manager. - (2) Information relating to the Head of the Risk and Capital Adequacy Department, the Compliance and Anti Money Laundering and the Internal Audit Department. - (3) Information relating to Deputy General Manager Wealth Management, Markets and Products; Head of the CFO & Strategy Area; Head of the COO & Innovation Area; Head of the General Counsel Area; Head of the Wealth Management Area; Head of the Human Resources Department; Head of the Marketing and External Relations Department (for the latter, remuneration paid for the partial secondment to Assicurazioni Generali is not included). - (4) Information on: Deputy General Manager Commercial Networks, Alternative and Support Channels; Head of the Private Relationship Manager Area; Head of the Financial Advisor Networks Area; Head of the Finance Department; Head of the Banca Generali Certificates Hub Service; Head of Equity Private Investments; General Manager of BG Valeur S.A.; CIO of BG Valeur S.A.; and the following main network managers: 1 Sales Manager Italy; 6 Area Managers of the Private Banker and Financial Planner Division; 3 Area Managers of the Wealth Management Division; 1 Recruiting Manager Italy; 1 Head of Recruiting; 1 Head of Business Development Top WA/PB; 1 Head of Advisory; and 32 Financial Advisors.
+Business lines envisaged by the data collection of the Bank of Italy/EBA.

+\\ The item also includes fringe benefits.

+\\\ The 2022 variable component is calculated based on: i) the Balanced scorecard (BSC) system, with application of the deferral mechanism, where applicable, and ii) several bonuses/agreements/one-off payments.
+Information relating to Mr. Mossa, who holds the position of Chief Executive Officer and General Manager.
+Information relating to the Head of the Risk Management Department, Head of the Compliance and Anti-Fi-(1)(2) nancial Crime Department and Head of the Internal Audit Department.

+Information relating to the Deputy General Manager Wealth Management, Markets and Products; Head of the (3) CFO & Strategy Area; Head of the COO & Innovation Area; Head of the General Counsel & Sustainability Area; Head of the Wealth Management Area; Head of the Human Resources Department; Head of the Marketing and External Relations Department (for the latter, remuneration paid for the partial secondment to Assicurazioni Generali is not included).

+Information on: Deputy General Manager Commercial Networks, Alternative and Support Channels; Head of (4)the Private Relationship Manager Area; Head of the Financial Advisor Networks Area; Head of the Finance Department; Head of the AUC Department; Head of Equity Private Investments; General Manager of BG Valeur S.A.; CEO of BG Suisse S.A.; and the following main network managers: 1 Sales Manager Italy; 6 Area Managers of the Private Banker and Financial Planner Division; 3 Area Managers of the Wealth Management Division; 1 Recruiting Trainer Italy; 1 Head of Recruiting; 1 Head of Business Development Top WA/PB; 1 Head of Advisory; and 53 Financial Advisors.